bsmith89/compbio-template/README.md

 _Final results are not version controlled._

 ### `fig/` ###
-Finished figures.
-"Publishable" output of analysis.
+The "publishable" output of an analysis.
+Usually figures.